Longfin Damselfish

 Colors

-Adults are a dark, dusky chocolate brown to blue-black with flowing fins; juveniles are brilliant yellow with two neon blue stripes on the head and a dark spot on the dorsal fin.
+Adults are dark grey to brownish-black with a yellowish or golden wash on the face and fins; juveniles are bright yellow with neon blue lines on the head and a black ocellus (eye-spot) on the dorsal fin.

 visibility